New to Telerik UI for WinForms? Download free 30-day trial

 Default Theme

 All RadControls from the Telerik UI for WinForms suite get the ControlDefault theme applied to them by default if no other theme is set.
+If you create a new Windows Forms App, then drag any RadControl from the Toolbox and drop it onto the form, the ControlDefault theme should be automatically applied.

-Design time - default theme
+Design time - ControlDefault theme

 default-theme002